-The upper part of the building which takes the form of an L shaped bar, contains the county library headquarters function, and projects over the pavement on 98 Avenue, marking the presence of the new civic building from the north.
-The main entrance to the library is signified by a cantilevered cubic form, which projects into the main square and contains the library executive offices.
+The upper part of the building which takes the form of an L shaped bar, contains the county library headquarters function, and projects over the pavement on 98 Avenue, the main access road, marking the presence of the new civic building.
+The main entrance to the library is signified by a cantilevered cubic form, which projects into the main square and contains the library’s executive offices.

-It is expected to develop as part of the local community and become integrated into the broad area of on-going learning, self-learning, adult literacy, creative writing workshops, and activities for children.
+The library is a key resource for the local community and has become integrated into the broad arena of on-going learning, self-learning, adult literacy, creative writing workshops, and activities for children.
 The new library therefore has been designed to be of sufficient size and have the necessary facilities in place to cater for the future needs of the expected growth of the town and the region, which it serves.

-The building is clad in off white honed aggregate reconstructed stone panels, which give an appropriate civic dignity to the architectural expression, and has already become a key landmark in the town.
+The building is clad in off white honed aggregate reconstructed stone panels, which give an appropriate civic dignity to the library’s dramatic architectural expression, forming a key landmark of contemporary architecture in the town.